UoM-Data-Science-Platforms/gm-sde/projects/SDE Lighthouse 01 - Newman/README.md

 This project required the following reusable queries:

 - Cohort matching on year of birth / sex
-- Create table of patients who were alive at the study start date

 Further details for each query can be found below.